Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 5. Monefy — Best Ultra-Simple Tracker

 Price: Free with ads.
-Pro ~$2.49 one-time.
+Pro ~10 PLN one-time purchase.

 Strengths